Sol Plaatje University Library and Student Resources Building

 “The slenderness, finish and the number of cast-in elements needed for the floating façade required considerable research and out-of-the-box thinking from the design team,” Heinrich Stander, Aurecon Structural Engineer and Technical Director.

 The striking, origami-like roof of the Sol Plaatje University Library and Student Resources Building in Kimberley, Northern Cape, is both attention-grabbing and yet perfectly blended with the surrounding buildings.
 This bold and original project pushes the boundaries of architectural and engineering design, requiring very high expectations from the concrete to perform not only as a structural element but also as an aesthetic material.
-Aurecon provided structural, civil, electrical, fire and wet services design for the project, which started in May 2014 and is expected to be completed in December 2017.
+Aurecon provided structural, civil, electrical, fire and wet services design for the project, which started in May 2014 and was completed in December 2017.

 The Library is draped in a continuous in situ concrete shell, which takes on a strong angular diamond-like shape.
 Each roof corner of the building is at a different level which corresponds with the neighbouring building tying the overall precinct together as the focal point of the central campus.
 The diamond shape of the building is reminiscent of the diamond mining history of the city.